-Great for when you need to keep your oven free, or you want potatoes to bake while you're away.
+Great for when you need to keep your oven free, you don't want to heat up your kitchen, or you want potatoes to bake while you're away.

 Scrub potatoes and prick all over with a fork.
 Rub the skin with olive oil and sprinkle with salt and dried herbs (optional).
 Wrap with foil, and cook on High for 4½ to 5 hours, or on LOW for 7½ to 8 hours until soft.

 Slow Cooker Baked Potatoes

 4. How to Bake a Potato on the Grill

 Heat grill to medium-high.
 Scrub potatoes and boil for 5 minutes to jumpstart the cooking process.
 Or prick with a fork and microwave for 2 minutes, turn them over, and microwave for another 2 minutes.
 Rub skin with olive oil and season as desired.
 Now you can grill it a couple of different ways:

 - Place potato directly on grill, close cover and cook over indirect heat for about 15 minutes, turning occasionally, until skin is crisp and potato is tender.

 - Double wrap potato in heavy-duty foil and bury in hot coals for 30 to 60 minutes, or until tender.